Student long-term loan laptop

 How long can I borrow a laptop for?

-There is no limit on how many times you can borrow a long-term loan laptop during your studies and you can submit a new long-term laptop request each semester as long as you meet the eligibility requirements.
+There is no limit on how many times you can borrow a long-term loan laptop and you can submit a new long-term laptop request each semester/quarter as long as you are eligible and have returned your previous device on time and without damage.

 Long-term loan laptops remain the property of the University of Auckland at all times.